 Yes, but it is not recommended due to the time commitment required for completing each course.
-Each course is equivalent to a one semester credit hour class.
-Therefore each class consists of approximately 40 hours of class time that includes 12-13 hours of recorded faculty lectures and 23-24 hours of additional course work.
-Each course is seven weeks in length, so each week there is 5.7 hours of combined class time (40 hrs / 7 weeks).
+Each course is equivalent to a one-semester credit hour class.
+Therefore each class consists of approximately 40 hours of class time, including 12-13 hours of recorded faculty lectures and 23-24 hours of additional course work.
+Each course is seven weeks in length, so each week there are 5.7 hours of combined class time (40 hrs / 7 weeks).
 The average student should allow a 2:1 study-to-class-time ratio to complete the course.
-This means you should plan to study two hours for each one hour of class time.
-This equates to 11-12 hours each week to complete all course work.
+This means you should plan to study two hours for each hour of class time.
+This equates to 11-12 hours each week to complete all coursework.
 (5.7 hrs X 2 = 11-12 hrs).
 Based on a person's own personal strengths and experience, you should increase or decrease the ratio.

 The CPDA referral program offers an opportunity for actively enrolled Certification in Practice of Data Analytics students to save money on future registrations themselves by referring people to the program.
 When a friend or colleague registers and pays for their first course, they must state who referred them to the program.
 We will contact the referring person and let them know they're eligible for a $25 discount on their next registration.
 For each referral, a person is provided a one-use discount code to use with the course registration of their choice.
 These discounts are stackable so the more referrals you make the more you save.
 Referral students must be new to the CPDA program and have not taken any other CPDA courses.
 Discount codes are not transferable.
 One discount code per referral.